Bed Bath & Beyond 3Q results miss Street as sales slide 33%

 Stripping out certain items, its adjusted loss was $3.65 per share.
 Wall Street was calling for a loss of $2.36 per share.

 Bed Bath & Beyond announced in August that it would close stores and lay off workers in a bid to turn around its business.
-It closed about 150 of its namesakes stores and slashed its workforce by 20%.
+It announced it would close about 150 of its namesakes stores and slashed its workforce by 20%.
+The company said Tuesday that it was on track to close 150 stores that it had announced in the summer.

+“In our view, Bed Bath & Beyond has completely lost control and is in a tailspin; and with the ground fast approaching, survival now looks unlikely,” he said.

-Shares of the Union, New Jersey-based company jumped 13% to $1.82 before the market open.
+Shares of the Union, New Jersey-based company jumped 22% to $1.98 in morning trading.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.